7Block Labs

 4.2.
 Loop Optimization

-• Use pagination or indexing to process data in chunks.
+• Instead, try using pagination or indexing to break the data into manageable chunks.

 5. Leveraging Solidity Compiler & EVM Features